sngbird/Time-Defender/README.md

 - Music and Ship art: Ethan
 - Turret, Game sounds and background shaders: Lumina
 - Title, Settings, and other button art: Wyatt
+- Shaders credits: Bolt originally created by guil in 2015-02-20 on Shadertoy- Lightly edited for color and use by phaser by Lumina
+- Domain Originally created by: Author @patriciogv - 2015 - on BookofShaders - Edited lightly by Lumina
+- Starfield Created by gigatron in 2015-12-02 - on Shadertoy - Lightly edited for use by phaser by Lumina

 Core Requirements:
 --------